Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 }

-The core concept is an action, which represents an command.
-It consists of
+The core concept in kwt is an action, which represents a command.
+It consists of:

-- Name: the unique key for this action.
+- Name: A unique key for this action.

-- Help: the help message for this action (optional).
+- Help: An optional help message for this action.

-- Template: the Go template for this action, renderable with input parameters.
+- Template: A Go template for this action, renderable with input parameters.

-- Params: list of input parameter definitions (optional).
+- Params: An optional list of input parameter definitions.

-A param defines a input parameter for an action, and is relatively simple.
-It consists of a name, a help message, and an optional default value.
-A fully defined action allows a user to render a templated command by applying parameter values, so that kwt can execute it.
+A param defines an input parameter for an action and includes a name, a help message, and an optional default value.
+A fully defined action allows a user to render a templated command by applying parameter values, which kwt can then execute.

 find-vim